masonc15/blog/_posts/2017-03-07-PragYanCTF.md

 Interstellar is another steganography-challenge.
 Which for some reason is put in the forensics section.
 It can easily be solved with stegsolve.jar using the xor-filter, or using some other filters that work.

 But I wanted to dig a little bit deeper into how this works.
-We can start by looking at what type of file it is `file transmission.png`
+So I started by looking at what type of file it is `file transmission.png`

 ```
 transmission.png: PNG image data, 1920 x 1080, 8-bit/color RGBA, non-interlaced